hatonthecat/solarcircuits/README.md

 My response:

-The economics makes sense for small chip sizes with llw transistor sizes. large chips today regularly have L2 cache exceeding 64-96MB.
+The economics makes sense for small chip sizes with low transistor sizes. large chips today regularly have L2 cache exceeding 64-96MB.

 Developing a 1990's era 486 (1.2million)  or P54C with it 16MB or 32MB is nothing like the hse case that the question was most likely posed at: 4GB-8GB DDR4 modules.
 Fitting these on the same die would increase the risk of defects and decrease yields (as one mentioned- 199 out of 10,000 chips instead of 100/10,0000.

 However, considering the cost benefits and economies of scale, improving a manufacturing process to support both memory and logic could significantly decrease the PCB and latency, particularly woth a side by side HBM design: 4MB=CPU=4MB.
 This would also avoid the heat transfer of the CPU through the memory on the vertically stacked Raspberry Pi.

 The economics makes a lot of sense, if there was a will for the product.